-The new Beauty and the Beast movie trailer is basically on repeat in my world right now — I can’t stop watching.
-It’s a bit odd to think I am old enough to see my childhood favorite being remade, but I’m too thrilled to feel old, and too excited to take my kids to see it!
-Beauty and the Beast is about transformation, and I decided to bring some of that Disney magic to life at my house this week.
+The live action Beauty and the Beast movie is basically on repeat in my world right now — I can’t stop watching.
+It’s a bit odd to think I am old enough to see my childhood favorite remade, but I’m too thrilled to feel old, and too excited to watch it (again and again) with my kids!
+Beauty and the Beast is about transformation, and I decided to bring some of that Walt Disney magic to life at my house this week.
 I’ve turned a plain, white mug into a Chip Mug!
-I loved it so much, I made a few other Beauty and the Beast inspired mugs and cute tea party cookie tags you can print for your own Beauty and the Beast tea party.

 DIY Chip Mug From Beauty And The Beast